MechSimulator

 Who Uses This Simulator?

-Ideal for technical drawing students, sheet metal apprentices, carpentry trainees, and students in engineering diploma or TVET programmes who need to demonstrate accurate angle measurement in practical assessments.
+Ideal for technical drawing students, sheet metal apprentices, carpentry trainees, and students in engineering diploma or engineering education programmes who need to demonstrate accurate angle measurement in practical assessments.